Skip to main content

 But you can of course change to Grid View or Survey Mode the same way that you would in an AI-Automated AI Cull.

-AI-Assisted Culling comes with no Quick Filters, or Selected and Highlights Grouping.
+AI-Assisted Culling doesn’t place images into Cull Filter groups, it only assigns Star ratings and Color labels.
 Neither does it have automatic ratings for Blurry Images and Closed Eyes.

 You're done with your culling session and now it's time to export your photos.
 That's if you don't want to edit them inside Aftershoot first of course.
 If you wish to do that check out our Culling & Editing Workflow article.

 First, choose which photos you'd like to export.
-To do that, head over to Quick Filters and click on Selected, My Selections, Highlights, or any other filter.
+To do that, head over to Cull Filters and click on Selected, Flagged, Highlights, or any other filter.
 This will choose the photos marked under that filter to export.
 Then simply click on the Export Photos button on the bottom right corner.

 A new screen will appear where you will have the choice between exporting your photos directly into Lightroom, Lightroom Classic, Capture One, Bridge, or Photoshop.
 You also have the option to export the photos into a folder of your choice on your device.